The Soundscapes and artwork of Ombient

 And to what end?
 Aural bliss, for one.
 Sectio Aurea exclaims a love of pulse, of mantra, of repetition as means to a hypnotic end.
 Hunter revels in the ever-expanding cycles of his moiré-like sequencer patterns, looping them amidst some viscuous, oil-slick eddies of well-daubed synth color.
 Minimalism is his trump card, variation his secret weapon.
 Across the near twenty minute tableaux of “Ataraxia”, the listener is propelled into a finely knotted web of interlocking patterns that sync up in near-kaleidoscopic reverie yet nevertheless change and alter with seeming abandon.
 Where most synth/sequencer music is content to rest on its well-tested laurels, a mere program left on auto-repeat while the artist breaks for lunch, Hunter is hands-on, unsatisfied until he’s wrung every last bit of kinetic energy from his modular array.
 The effect of Ombient music derives from its potent affect, a passion play made flesh by the telepathic camaraderie between instrument and composer. ” ~DARREN BERGSTEIN, Anodize Records

-The new Ombient CD "Space Patrol" has been released as of May 16th 2015
+Ombient with Chuck van Zyl CD “Space Patrol” has been released

 An overview of Space Patrol: